-We are an urban farmer/preschool teacher, a doctoral candidate in philosophy of education, a warm and creative 8-year-old, and a bright and precocious 6-year-old (and 8 chickens, about 30 000 honeybees, and a scrappy black cat).
+We are an urban farmer/preschool teacher, an adjunct professor in philosophy of education, a warm and creative 9-year-old, and a bright and precocious 7-year-old (and 8 chickens, about 30 000 honeybees, a Bernedoodle puppy, and a scrappy black cat).
 We love good food, long conversations that challenge our thinking, and being connected to the earth.
 We live in Sooke, walking/biking distance to the village core, local beaches, good hiking, and a short drive to the Juan de Fuca trail.
 Victoria is an hour ride on public transit.
-We are up and going in the morning (kids and chickens need to be fed) and we are early to bed most nights but have been known to stay up talking into the night.
+We are up and going in the morning (kids and animals need to be fed) and we are early to bed most nights but have been known to stay up talking into the night.
 Queer-friendly.

 Vancouver Island is a beautiful place and our home is situated on the Southwest part of the island close to Victoria, the capital of the province, and surrounded by beaches and great hiking.
 Our community is very welcoming.
 We have worked with GAP students from Britain, New Zealand, and Australia, and we enjoy making suggestions for where to go and what to see.
 We are not usually up for partaking in the tourism part of your stay, but feel free to use our place as your home-base.
 English language learners are also welcome!
 We are both teachers and are happy to share our knowledge of gardening/urban farming, camping, cooking, baking, and our philosophy of child-care, education, and life generally.
 We are anarchist and parent gently and politically.
 We have plenty of books and resources on the topic we are happy to share.
 Hanging out with our kids is an education on its own.